tushar-mohan/perftools/README.md

 -------
 MIT

-*Note* - During the build third-party software is downloaded that maybe covered under separate licenses.
+*Note* - During the `perftools` build third-party software is downloaded that is covered under separate licenses.
 Please refer to individual software components, such as PAPI and HPCToolkit for their respective licenses.